EQWorks/mobileSDK-documentation/docs/androidsdk_2.1.1.md

 </td>

-<td>This value determines for how many days the beacon list will be saved into the cache. default is 1. app developers can send any number from 1 to 30.
+<td>This value determines for how many days, the beacon list will be saved into the cache.
+The default value is 1. app developers can send any number from 1 to 30.
 After 30 days, the cache is cleared.
-As long as app developers set the refresh parameter to false when requesting for beacon list, reading from cache or downloading from the server is internally handled by SDK.
+If the refresh value is set to false, SDK will read data from the cache or server depending on the data availability in the cache.

 </td>